YASH-MOHARIR/Guessmetry/README.md

   - 5 points for close answers (70%+ similarity using Levenshtein distance)
   - 0 points for incorrect guesses
 - **Session-based progression** where you never see the same prompt twice until you've played them all
-- **Mobile-responsive design** optimized for both desktop and mobile Reddit users with accessibility features
+- **Mobile-responsive design** optimized for both desktop and mobile Reddit users with full accessibility support

 ### What Makes This Game Innovative?